Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Sum (sequence) nodes

-The $\operatorname{Sequence}$ operator can be implemented by the procedure outlined in Algorithm~\ref{alg:sequence}.
-The algorithm computes the distribution $\sum_{i=0}^{n} X_{i}$ using convolution (the Convolve() operator in line 3) in a straightforward manner.
-Computing the convolution is itself straightforward and not further discussed here.
-However, since the support of the resulting distribution may be exponential in the number of convolution operations, the algorithm must trim the distribution representation to avoid this exponential blow-up.
-This decreases the support size, while introducing error.
+From now on, in order to simplify, we will use the notation $\Trim$ instead of $\Trim_U$.
+Note that we could have chosen to use $\Trim_L$ instead and get a symmetric version of all the results.

+Trimming decreases the support size, while introducing an error.
 The trick is to keep the support size under control, while making sure that the error does not increase beyond a desired tolerance.
-Note that the size of the support can also be decreased by simple ``binning'' schemes, but these do not provide the desired guarantees.
-In the algorithm, the PDF of a r.v. $X_i$ is represented by the list $D_{X_i}$, which consists of $(x, p')$ pairs, where $x\in \support(X_i)$ and $p'$ is the probability $Pr(X_i{=}x)$, the latter denoted by $D_{X_i}[x]$.
-We assume that $D_{X_i}$ is kept sorted in increasing order of $x$.
+Note that the size of the support can also be decreased by simple ``binning'' schemes, but these may not provide the desired guarantees.

-We proceed to show that Algorithm~\ref{alg:sequence} indeed approximates the sum of the r.v.s, and analyze its accuracy/efficiency trade-off.
-A notion of approximation relevant to deadlines is: